jorekai/DQN-Timeseries-Anomaly-Detection/README.md

 # DQN-Timeseries-Anomaly-Detection

 This Repository focuses on Anomaly Detection with Reinforcement Learning.
 Starting with basic DQN Agents exploring Timeseries, modelled as an environment.
+The idea is taken from https://github.com/chengqianghuang/exp-anomaly-detector but I went with Tensorflow 2 as backend.

 # Prerequesites